 Someone must be in charge for the Hash class,

-#3 Updated by Marc-Andre Lafortune almost 2 years ago
+#3 Updated by Marc-Andre Lafortune about 2 years ago

 Could you elaborate on why this is needed and in which cases one would need this?